 Class Notes: Lessons parallel the topics covered in our textbook, but I usually explain things in alternative ways.
 On Canvas and www.mrfelling.com, I provide printable 'blank class notes' for each chapter.
-We do need to spend some time in 'lecture mode' but to minimize time spent in lecture so you can spend more time practicing during class, printing your blank class notes ahead of time will greatly speed your note-taking.
+We do need to spend some time in 'lecture mode' but to minimize time spent in lecture so you can spend more time practicing during class, the class notes greatly speed note-taking.
 Alternatively, you may choose to take your own, more abbreviated, notes.
 Class notes are not graded, but I highly recommend saving all class notes for the course, and bringing them every day for use during practice.

 Calculators: Calculators are required for this class.
 We start using them the early in the course, and you will need them every day, including on some of the tests.

 Recommended models: The Ti-84 family of calculators are highly recommended.
 All class examples will be done using a Ti-84plus.
-You can choose other calculators, but you are responsible for learning how to use them on your own.
+You can choose to use other calculators, but you are responsible for learning how to use them on your own.
 We teach how to use the Ti-84.
 We do not use the additional functionality of Ti-89, Ti-86, or Ti-Inspire and these calculators have different (and more complicated) user interfaces.